Les Indiens Algonquins (French version)

 What was Algonquin transportation like in the days before cars?
 Did they paddle canoes?![]() |

 Yes--the Algonquin Indian tribe was famous for their birchbark canoes.
-These
+Here is a website with pictures of

 Canoeing is still popular in the Algonquin nation today.
 Over land, the Algonquins used dogs as pack animals.